Loecsen logo

 • → gives a pronunciation clue (sound-family hint)

-Pedagogical shortcut: the moment you recognize the category component (like ), your brain stops seeing the character as a random drawing.
-It becomes a structured object you can memorize.
+Practical shortcut: once you recognize a category component (like ), the character stops feeling random.
+It becomes a structured object your brain can store more easily.

 Which characters are used in this course and how to learn them

-Your A1 Loecsen corpus contains 339 unique characters.
-That sounds like a lot—until you learn them the correct way.
-You do not learn 339 separate drawings.
-You learn a small core of very frequent characters first, and you meet the rest naturally through repetition in real phrases.
+Your Loecsen A1 Chinese corpus contains 339 unique characters.
+The important point is not the number: it is the method.
+You do not learn 339 drawings.
+You learn a small core first, and you meet the rest naturally through repetition in real phrases.

 How beginners succeed: learn characters in four layers: (1) recognition, (2) pinyin + tone, (3) meaning in context, (4) reuse inside short sentences.

-Below is a practical “core set” of the most reusable characters that keep reappearing in your course.
-Each one is shown with pinyin and a clear English meaning, plus examples taken directly from your corpus.
-The target character is highlighted in red every time to train automatic recognition.
+Below is a practical “core set” of high-frequency characters that keep reappearing in beginner Mandarin.
+Each one is shown with pinyin and a clear meaning, plus examples.
+The target character is highlighted every time to train automatic recognition.

 How to use this mini-guide: pick one character per day.
 Listen to the examples, repeat out loud, then come back tomorrow.
-Your goal is not “writing from memory” on day 1: it is instant recognition + correct sound (tone).
+Your goal is not handwriting perfection: it is instant recognition + correct sound (tone).

 Meaning: I / me